The What and Why of Accounts Payable Performance Measurement

 When designing a performance measurement system for Accounts Payable, it is important to understand the reasons to measure and the outcomes desired as a result of completing the measurement process.
 While it’s true that change begins with measurement, it is equally true that understanding the “what and why” for measurement is an important first step to collecting the right information to guide your change initiatives.

-- Financial leadership – working capital, DPO, discounts taken, and cost per invoice.
+- Financial leadership – working capital, DPO, discounts are taken, and cost per invoice.

 Selected measures needed to be meaningful and relevant, highlighting both good and poor performance, with a collection process that was simple and straightforward to administer.